brunoarueira/blog/README.md

   yarn dev
 ```

-The command above will start the `gatsby server` to run on `8081` port, then
+The command above will start the `gatsby server` to run on `8001` port, then
-open on your browser `http://localhost:8081` and you'll see your recent
+open on your browser `http://localhost:8001` and you'll see your recent changes.
-changes.

 ## LICENSE

 Some contents follow Creative Commons and the needed credits is given alongside
 the post which uses third parties content.
 The posts and other contents created
-by me should follow Creative Commons too, only requiring to give the
+by me should follow Creative Commons too, requiring to give the appropriate credits.
-appropriate credits.